redis/docs/content/commands/hsetf/index.md

 * `XX` -- for each specified field, set the expiration time only when the field has an existing expiration.
 * `GT` -- for each specified field, set the expiration time only when the new expiration time is greater than the field's current expiration.
 A field with no expiration is treated as an infinite expiration.
 * `LT` -- for each specified field, set the expiration time only when the new expiration time is less than the field's current expiration.
 A field with no expiration is treated as an infinite expiration.
-* count -- must be a positive integer and the number of field value pairs must match the provided count.
+* count -- must be a positive integer and the number of field-value pairs must match the provided count.
     - all fields and values must be strings.
 When the same field is specified more than once, only the last value is used.

 ## Examples